zfj1998/CRUD-example/README.md

 # CRUD-example
-a simple web application that shows CRUD operations using JSP
+> a simple web application that shows CRUD operations using JSP

+> database:mysql